 The optimized plant fibers make BioLite stronger than competing biocomposites.
 And due to their natural low density, they enable an easy light weighting option compared to conventional talc reinforced plastic materials.
 And when molded BioLite looks and feels more organic.
 Its matte finish can be speckled with plant fibers.
 More product designers are finding that an organic look quickly communicates that customers are making a sustainable choice.

 The technology behind BioLite makes it the best, high-grade biocomposite.
 First, it’s easily processible.
 It does not present problems with special injection molding equipment or extremely narrow processing windows like other bio-based composites.
 BioLite can be processed at lower temperatures, often with improved cycle times, even in thin-walled packaging applications.

 Secondly, the specially optimized fibers in BioLite means that it has mechanical advantages over biocomposites using other organic sources.
-And often its exceptionally low density provides a material improvement as, for example, with lightweight automobile parts.

 Third, the sorts of plant fibers used in BioLite are advantageous when it comes to sustainability and encouraging biodiversity.
 The hemp used in BioLite is grown as a rotational crop and doesn’t compete with food production, while the cellulose fibers come from PEFC certified Nordic forests.
 Both fibers are particularly good at sequestering carbon, a process researchers say is an important tool in hitting emissions targets.